plotly/plotly.github.io/_posts/2015-04-23-how-to-make-a-boxplot.md

 </div>

-If you think you want to know more about what box plots are, read this dataliteracy article by Ben Chartoff: [http://help.plot.ly/boxplot](http://help.plot.ly/boxplot).
-Follow along below to make a boxplot of your own.
+If you think you want to know more about what box plots are, read this dataliteracy article by Ben Chartoff: [http://help.plot.ly/box-plot](http://help.plot.ly/box-plot).
+Follow along below to make a box plot of your own.

 ### Step 1: Set up the grid